Mansfield Woodhouse

-Originally separate with its own urban district council, after continuous development it has become a large part of the Mansfield Urban Area.
-After the Local Government Act 1972, Mansfield Woodhouse and Warsop Urban District Councils merged with the Municipal Borough of Mansfield on 1 April 1974, to form a new local government area known as Mansfield District Council.
+Originally separate with its own urban district council, after continuous development it has become a part of the Mansfield Urban Area.
+After the Local Government Act 1972, Mansfield Woodhouse and Warsop Urban District Councils merged with the Municipal Borough of Mansfield on 1 April 1974, to form a new local government area known as Mansfield.
 Mansfield Woodhouse's economy was traditionally based on the quarrying, mining, farming and textile industries.

 History

+Roman Period

-The Romans had a fortress and a civilian settlement in the area (remains of a Roman villa were famously found here by Hayman Rooke in the 1780s).
+The Romans had a fortress and a civilian settlement in the area (remains of two Roman Villas were famously found here by Major Hayman Rooke in the 1780s).
+A Roman tessellated pavement was found in one of the Villa’s near Mansfield Woodhouse.

+13th and 14th Century’s

 The area declined after the Romans left but by the 13th century, there was a growing settlement of smallholders.

+On the road to Edwinstowe Peafield Lane, stands the Parliament Oak, which, according to legend, was once the location of a session of Parliament held by King John and Edward I. There is a commemorative plaque.

 On 12 September 1304, fire destroyed the settlement, including its timber-framed church.
-The settlement was rebuilt using local materials and the new stone-built church, Church of St Edmund, Mansfield Woodhouse, still stands.
+The settlement was rebuilt using local materials and the new stone-built church, Church of St Edmund, still stands.

+Tudor/stuart Times

-The settlement recovered and by Tudor times, was home to a number of wealthy families.
-Farming and quarrying were the main livelihoods and Mansfield Woodhouse also prospered with the growth of the textile and hosiery trades into the 19th century.
+The town recovered and by Tudor times, was home to a number of wealthy families.
+Farming and quarrying were the main livelihoods.